 - ability to orient itself quickly at the time of release AND maintain the proper orientation on the flight home. - ability to fly at a speed and for a duration that is competitive with the rest of the birds in the race.
-Many sprint birds, for example, just do not have the tools for competing in a long distance race. - Note: LDHA would be only part of the story for this trait and would influence only this one trait of the six listed.
-Clearly you should not make LDHA the only focus of your breeding program. - desire to want to get home quickly (as opposed to just plodding along until it gets there). - intelligence to resolve challenges that inevitably arise at some point during at least some races (i.e. strong winds or a storm that breaks up the flock and blows them off course). - ability to learn from their experiences and their mistakes. - mindset of a leader (which is somewhat at odds with their normal gregarious nature).
+Many sprint birds, for example, just do not have the tools for competing in a long distance race. - desire to want to get home quickly (as opposed to just plodding along until it gets there). - intelligence to resolve challenges that inevitably arise at some point during at least some races (i.e. strong winds or a storm that breaks up the flock and blows them off course). - ability to learn from their experiences and their mistakes. - mindset of a leader as opposed to a follower (which is somewhat at odds with their normal gregarious nature). - willingness to take risks such as starting for home before the pack is ready or to break from a group during the race.